Endometriosis: The Facts

 Pain at ovulation time (usually around day 14 of your cycle, where day one is the day your period starts).

 In rare cases where endometriosis tissue is found in the lungs, you may also cough up blood.

 How bad your symptoms are can depend on where in your body the endometriosis tissue is, and how much endometriosis tissue you have.
 But having larger patches of endometriosis tissue doesn’t necessarily mean worse symptoms, as some women have no symptoms with large endometriosis patches, while others have more severe symptoms with a tiny amount of endometriosis tissue.

-Your chances of getting pregnant depend on how severe your endometriosis is – though it should be noted that your age makes a difference too (fertility starts to decline rapidly after the age of 38).
+Your chances of getting pregnant depend on how severe your endometriosis is – though it should be noted that your age makes a difference too (according to the British Fertility Society, fertility in women starts to decline rapidly during the mid-thirties (iii) ).

 Bladder and bowel problems